 The Stonehenge Tour Bus

-At the time of writing, the bus costs £26.00 for adults (as of May 2014), including admission to Stonehenge, and Old Sarum.
+At the time of writing, the bus costs £26.00 for adults (as of May 2014), including admission to Stonehenge.
 There are discounts for students and children.

 If you’re traveling from Salisbury to Stonehenge as part of a small group, it can work out cheaper to get a taxi.
 Pat Shelley of Salisbury Guided Tours says: